CassiaVasconcelos/MyFirstProjectMRTK3/README.md

 Remember to use "Windows Universal Platform"

+- **Only the first module is in a separate project: ProjetoUnity1 -> IntroductionMixedReality**:

 - Introduction to the Mixed Reality Toolkit-Set Up Your Project and Use Hand Interaction.
-(Whitout Scene)

 - **MyFirstProjectMRTK3**: